pymor/pymor/docs/source/tutorial-rb.rst

 However, we will only find a good :math:`V_N` of small dimension :math:`N` if the values :math:`d_N` decrease quickly for growing :math:`N`.
-It can be shown that this is the case as soon as :math:`u(\mu)` analytically depends on :math:`\mu`, which is the true for many problems of interest.
+It can be shown that this is the case as soon as :math:`u(\mu)` analytically depends on :math:`\mu`, which is true for many problems of interest.
 More precisely, it can be shown that there are constants :math:`C, c > 0` such that